Leviathan (1989 film): Plot

-A tentacle was severed when the corpses were ejected; it mutates into a lamprey-like creature that attacks DeJesus in the kitchen.
+A tentacle that was severed when the corpses were ejected mutates into a lamprey-like creature that attacks DeJesus in the kitchen.
 Jones seals the kitchen's pressure doors and goes for help.
 He asks Cobb to watch the door, but when he searches for a weapon, the creature assimilates DeJesus and rips its way out of the kitchen.
 It then grows tentacles that attack the crew.

 The creature attacks the medical bay, devouring blood and plasma from the cooler.
-This inspires Beck to use a pint of his blood to attract the beast, then attempt to flush it the same way they did with the Sixpack and Bowman creature.
+This inspires Beck to use a pint of his blood to attract the monster, then attempt to flush it the same way they did with the Sixpack and Bowman creature.
 Doc ejects the escape pods so that no one can escape and risk bringing the mutagen to the surface.
 Beck consults with Martin for emergency evacuation.
 Martin assures them that they will not be left behind, but that she cannot carry out the rescue because of a hurricane.

 Cobb's injuries worsen, causing him to mutate and infect Doc.
 Williams escapes as Beck and Jones try trapping the creature.
 They escape to another part of the station.
 The crew tries accessing weather information through the computer, but it is blocked.
 Williams asks the computer for a financial report from the company and they discover that Tri-Oceanic Corporation has declared them dead, labeling it an accident.

 The creature damages vital systems, causing the pressure to drop and an implosion to occur.
 They decide to use their dive suits to escape.
 The creature attacks them, but is crushed by the lift as Beck escapes.
 They make it to the surface, which is calm and sunny.
-As they are met by a Coast Guard helicopter, the mutant surfaces nearby and tries to take Jones.
-He keeps it from escaping at the cost of his own life, and Beck throws a demolition charge into the creature's mouth, causing it to explode.
+As they are met by a Coast Guard helicopter, the first mutant surfaces nearby and tries to take Jones.
+Jones keeps it from escaping at the cost of his own life and Beck throws a demolition charge into the creature's mouth, causing it to explode.

 After they are dropped off on a Tri-Oceanic oil drilling platform, the two survivors are greeted by Martin.
-Martin tells them she believed they would make it, smiling insincerely and asking how Beck feels.
-Beck punches Martin in the face, knocking her out, and then answers her question by saying "Better.
+Martin tells them she believed they would make it, smiling and asking how Beck feels.
+Beck punches Martin in the face and answers, "Better.
 A lot better."